SalwaFayyad/Simple-Quiz-Game-Android/README.md

 4. Countdown Timer: A visible countdown timer accompanies each question, heightening the sense of urgency and adding to the challenge.
 5. Performance Feedback: After completing the quiz, players receive detailed feedback on their performance, including their overall score and accuracy rate.

-Rapid Quiz offers a thrilling way for users to sharpen their knowledge and hone their ability to make quick decisions under pressure.
-Whether used for educational purposes or as a fun pastime, this app promises an exhilarating quiz experience that will keep players coming back for more.

 [Screen_recording_20240330_151121.webm](https://github.com/SalwaFayyad/Simple-Quiz-Game-Android/assets/104863637/bf08d1b5-0a7d-460b-9494-493fae289844)